geo741

 Be honest.

-This course, if successful, will expose you to a variety of concepts and techniques.
-You are expected to draw upon these various ideas, but you must be transparent and honest about your use of these ideas.
-Please get help if you are uncertain about this expectation!
+This course, if successful, will expose students to a variety of concepts and techniques.
+Students are expected to draw upon these various ideas, but they must be transparent and honest about their use of these ideas.
+Students should get help if they are uncertain about this expectation.
 Per university policy, students shall not plagiarize, cheat, or falsify or misuse academic records.
-Students should familiarize themselves with policies regarding Academic Offenses (available at https://www.uky.edu/universitysenate/ao).
-Please note: Any assignment you turn in may be submitted to an electronic database to check for plagiarism.
+Students should familiarize themselves with definitions regarding plagiarism (available at https://ombud.uky.edu/students/what-plagiarism) and cheating (available at https://ombud.uky.edu/students/what-cheating.
+Please note: Any assignment students turn in may be submitted to an electronic database to check for plagiarism.

 Be respectful.